Skip to main content

 RxResume controls are disabled

-• Ensure RxResume credentials are configured.
+• Ensure the selected mode has credentials configured.

 • Save settings, then refresh resumes in the Reactive Resume section.